zac-garby/pluto-lang/README.md

  - Add type conversions (maybe "val -> type" or "val as type" or "val:type")
  - Add sorting builtins
  - Add importing files
- - Add classes or some other OOP system
  - Add switch-case or match expression